 Single cup your style?
-Using a ceramic drip style coffee maker offers less mechanics than most!
+Using a ceramic drip-style coffee maker offers fewer mechanics than most!

 The simplicity of just pouring hot water over grounds that sit in the ceramic funnel is therapeutic as you see the coffee bubble as the steam rises.